AllKind/ipset-bash-completion/README.md

 - Show and complete hostnames, when adding, deleting or testing elements.
 - Show and complete mac addresses.
 - Complete on filenames if the current option requires it.
-- Complete variable names, command substitution and globbing patterns.
+- Complete variable names and command substitution.
 - Do not complete if an invalid combination of options is used.
 - Do not complete if an invalid value of an option argument is detected.